What is meningococcal disease?

 Is there a vaccine that will protect me from meningococcal disease?

 Yes.
-There are three vaccines available in the U.S. Some vaccines provide protection for four types of meningococcal disease (types A, C, W, and Y) while others provide protection for only one type.
+There are several vaccines available in the U.S. Some vaccines provide protection for four types of meningococcal disease (types A, C, W, and Y) while others provide protection for only one type.
 All are very safe and effective.
 These vaccines protect against most meningococcal disease.
 Like many vaccines, they may cause mild side effects, such as redness and pain at the injection site.
 Talk to your doctor to find out if you or your family needs the vaccine and which vaccine is best for you.
 Some children and adults need a booster shot of the vaccine.
 Speak to your doctor to see if you or your children need a booster.

 Who should get vaccinated?